Car Insurance – Easy Peasy, Right?

 Getting help when stranded on the side of the highway is expensive, and emergency roadside assistance insurance covers the cost of those unexpected delays, not to mention the piece of mind that someone WILL be there on the other side of the phone when you are in need.
 This includes all types of services, such as gas services, lock outs, changing a flat tire and towing services.

 Hopefully this has helped to explain the basics of car insurance, however, again, we want to be your personal insurance resource should you have questions about your policy, need to add or remove coverage, want to review what coverage you have or might need or in the unfortunate need to file a claim.
 We will be with you all the way.
-Contact Paula Smith Insurance at (281) 488-8880 for your Harris or Galveston County insurance needs!
+Contact Paula Smith Insurance at (281) 488-8880 for your Harris or Galveston County personal insurance needs!